Information Security Management System General Policy

 TRE Altamira current strategic business plan and risk management framework provide the context for identifying, assessing, evaluating, and controlling information-related risks through the establishment and maintenance of an ISMS.

 The Risk Assessment, Statement of Applicability and Risk Treatment Plan identify how information-related risks are controlled.
 Head of Risk is responsible for the management and maintenance of the risk treatment plan.
 Additional risk assessments may, where necessary, be carried out to determine appropriate controls for specific risks.

 In particular, business continuity and contingency plans, data backup procedures, avoidance of viruses and hackers, access control to systems and information security incident reporting are fundamental to this policy.
 Control objectives for each of these areas are contained in this document and are supported by specific documented policies and procedures.

 All Employees/Staff of TRE Altamira and certain external parties identified in the ISMS are expected to comply with this policy and with the ISMS that implements this policy.
-All Employees/Staff, and certain external parties, will receive the requirements and will be required to undergo appropriate training.
+All Employees/Staff, and certain external parties, will receive the requirements and will be required to undergo the appropriate training.
 The consequences of breaching the information security policy are set out in the Organization’s disciplinary policy and in contracts and agreements with third parties.